|

 Tang which I wrote and produced and my own solo efforts with a few labels.

-little unclear as to what exactly a producer's role is.
-Isn't the producer of a TV or Broadway show primarily a backer, whereas
+a little unclear as to what exactly a producer's role is.
+Isn't the producer of a TV or Broadway show primarily a backer,

-the producer of recordings is more like the director of that TV show or play?
-Can you elaborate on what exactly a producer
+whereas the producer of recordings is more like the director of that TV show or play?
+Can you elaborate on what exactly a

 RD: There are different kinds of record producers.
 My style was to find a great voice, then find the songs.
 After that